jpallen/filter-json/README.md

     ...

-If you supply the `-t`, or `--table`, option then filter-json will display each filtered line as a row in a table, with columns specified by `-s`, or `--select`:
+If you supply the `-t`, or `--table`, option then filter-json will display each filtered line as a row in a table.
+Only columns specified by `-s`, or `--select` will be displayed:

     $ cat log.json | filter-json -t --select "user.name, user.age"
     -------------------------------------------------